jasonccox/hugo-site/content/blog/cpp-testing-with-coverage.md

 14:   71:    };
 ```

+{{% aside %}}
-> You may notice that many lines that appear to be executable are marked with a `-` in `LinkedList.h.gcov` (such as the entire `remove` method).
+You may notice that many lines that appear to be executable are marked with a `-` in `LinkedList.h.gcov` (such as the entire `remove` method).
 That's because Gcov is claiming that after linking the binary, there was no chance of executing them (for example, because the method they're in never got called in the tests).
 There's a [Stack Overflow post](https://stackoverflow.com/questions/24321099/why-does-gcov-report-in-class-function-definitions-as-not-executable?target=_blank) with a bit more info if you want to check it out.
+{{% /aside %}}

 Well, that's it!
 This is just a basic example of [Catch2](https://github.com/catchorg/Catch2?target=_blank) and [Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html?target=_blank) -- both are powerful tools capable of much more than I've shown here, but hopefully this is enough to help you get started.